Jailbreak: How to Unlock Hidden Features in Your BMW's Onboard System

 Once your changes have been made, it’s a simple “upload” back to the car's computer (this process can take some time depending upon how much has been changed).
 Unplug the laptop, start the car up and you’re good to go!

-Here are some examples of the features added to the i8.
+Examples of the Features I added to the i8

 MP4 video format with title info: